-The current order book remains concentrated in the state of Uttar Pradesh (75% of the total order book as on June 30, 2020).
+The current order book remains concentrated in the state of Uttar Pradesh (about 70% of the total order book as on September 30, 2020).
 Hence, any unfavourable change in State Government policies, or any rules and regulations restraining construction activities in this region can affect the company's operations.
 Nonetheless, the geographical risk is offset by the operational synergies derived by the proximity of projects to one another in terms of facilitating smooth movement of manpower and machinery.
 Moreover, though the projects are geographically concentrated; majority of these projects have been awarded by NHAI.
-The order book, however, continues to remain concentrated in the road segment, signifying sectoral concentration as well.